ambitbuild/ambitdocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Ambit Sentry Documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Ambit Sentry** is a suite of products that will help secure your estate.

+It consists of a few modules

+Ambit Agent - Installed on the endpoint and responsible for service cloaking and network metric gathering.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the different components.

 .. note::

-   This project is under active development.
+   More info from info@ambitsentry.co.za

 Contents
 --------